 With this being said, S/MIME encryption can only be successful if exercised by both the sender and the recipient.
 In other words, an email, even if sent utilizing S/MIME encryption, will remain unencrypted if the intended recipient uses an email provider free of encryption.
 And to top it off, S/MIME does not prevent Google's scanning of emails for advertising data collection.

-In order to securely use Gmail, email attachments must be encrypted before being sent.
-By doing so, in the event that an email is intercepted and/or forwarded by a malicious actor, the attachments will remain encrypted, rendering them useless to cybercriminals, hackers, and other third-party entities.
+Gmail attachments must be encrypted before being sent.
+By doing so, in the event that an email is intercepted and/or forwarded by a malicious actor, the attachments in Gmail will remain encrypted, rendering them useless to cybercriminals, hackers, and other third-party entities.
 However, discovering the most streamlined, user-friendly, and efficient method of email encryption does not have to be a daunting task.
 While the encryption solutions provided by Google seem to miss the mark and most third-party plug-ins are challenging to use, users who intend to stick with Gmail can seek the assistance of an encryption software provider.

-Trustifi is a comprehensive email security platform that offers cost-effective and versatile encryption options to a variety of clients, spanning virtually all industries, including highly regulated ones like: Pharmaceutical, Healthcare, Financial, Legal, and Real Estate.
-As an add-on extension, Trustifi integrates seamlessly with Gmail.
-And with NSA-grade end-to-end email encryption and secure mobile relay, Trustifi delivers user-friendly, complete protection for both incoming and outgoing messages to all clients.
-Moreover, Trustifi's customizable encryption solutions enable clients to recall, block, modify, and set expirations on previously sent and received emails.
-Trustifi also allows clients to prevent the printing and removal of metadata from email attachments.
+Trustifi is a comprehensive email security platform that offers cost-effective and versatile Gmail encryption options to a variety of clients, spanning virtually all industries, including highly regulated ones like Pharmaceutical, Healthcare, Financial, Legal, and Real Estate.
+As an add-on Gmail extension, Trustifi integrates seamlessly with it.
+And with NSA-grade end-to-end encryption and secure mobile relay, Trustifi delivers user-friendly, complete protection for both incoming and outgoing messages to all clients.
+Trustifi secures data with a private key which can only be decrypted with a private key, which the intended recipient has; the private key is validated with a Certificate Authority.
+Moreover, Trustifi's customizable encryption solutions enable clients to recall, block, modify, and set expirations on previously sent and received emails, making it the best user experience compared to any other option.
+Trustifi also allows clients to prevent the printing and removal of metadata from attachments.
 Overall, Trustifi's encryption solutions provide Gmail users with unmatched visibility and security measures, enabling increased oversight and peace of mind.

 Email messages and attachments landing in the wrong hands is not an uncommon occurrence.
-And "this is especially frightening because email remains the most popular business communication method, which puts millions of companies at risk of both reputational and financial loss."
 Highly sensitive data in the form of business presentations, contracts, agreements, mock-ups, and the like are sent and received via email every day.
 And typically, once such emails are sent out, users lose control over these attachments entirely.

 Try Trustifi Today